HelenaCanever/carbon_footprint_calculator/README.md

 - calculate the digital carbon footprint of laptops, smartphones, emails and video conferencing
 - calculate the carbon footprint of printing

+### Version 0.1
+- trasportation methods are shown selectively for a better UI
+- data storage footprint now available
+- resources section now available

 ### Future upgrades
-- allow the choice of trasportation means shown in the interface to improve the UI
+- final product footprint (SAP, Azure, ML, Salesforce, IUPath, etc...)
 - allow more choice in trasportation (eg. Mopeds, motorbikes)
 - improve the calculation of flights footprint based on the distance of the flights
 - enrich the laptop and smartphone databases
 - improve the calculation of the carbon footprint of devices based on months of use
-- add data storage footprint
-- add a resources page